subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 Once the Controller Account has been added, a new Projects tab appears at the top of the page.
 This enables Indexers to add projects of their choice for indexing.

-Before clicking **`Add Project`,** click on the SubQuery Explorer hyperlink.
-This will take you to a list of SubQuery projects, where you can obtain the project's Deployment ID first.
+Before clicking **`Add Project`,** you will need to obtain the project's deployment ID.
+If the project has already been deployed and indexed by other indexers, you may be able to find it listed in the SubQuery Explorer as the obtain the project’s Deployment ID.

 ![Add Project Screen](/assets/img/add_project_index_project.png)

-Select a project of your choice to index and copy the deployment ID.

 ![Select a Project](/assets/img/select_project_index_project.png)

-Then return to the project page and add the project.
+Enter the project deployment ID when addding the new project.

 ![Add a New Project Using Deploy ID](/assets/img/addproject_deployid_index_project.png)